internet-of-plants/blog/_drafts/2015-01-10-samr21-dev-setup-ubuntu.md

 ### Running the flash command

-Now we can switch to the other terminal in which we will invoke the commands to flash the application onto the board:
+Now we can switch to the other terminal window in which we will invoke the commands to flash the application onto the board:

     :bash:
     export BOARD=samr21-xpro &&